 These reserves are set aside to assist the Council with managing cash flow accounting and new policy, legislative and technical changes across local government.
-Rates retention deficit funding is set aside to manage the current NNDR Collection Fund deficit.

 HRA Earmarked Reserves

 These reserves contain amounts specifically set aside to finance HRA projects.
 The money in these reserves must be used on the Housing Revenue Account.